Rapid Prototyping Software | Autodesk Fusion | Autodesk

 Prototyping is the first stage of the product development process.
 It's a quick, experimental, rapid stage for ideation and conception.
 The goal is to come up with as many viable product ideas as possible.

-Connect your design and engineering team with internal or external fabricators to ensure production goals are met and minimise design versioning confusion.
+Connect your design and engineering team with internal or external fabricators to ensure production goals are met and minimize design versioning confusion.

 A faster, digital prototyping process makes space for more ideas, giving you more chances to get your end product just right.

-Optimise your prototyping and fabrication processes to increase productivity while reducing material costs, engineering costs and fixed overhead costs.
+Optimize your prototyping and fabrication processes to increase productivity while reducing material costs, engineering costs, and fixed overhead costs.

 — Steve Milanoski, Head of Advanced Manufacturing, Romar Engineering